Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/user-menu.md

 This option refers to the **documentation that you are currently browsing**.

 ### Insights
 Insights is our new analyticts reporting tool to improve your customer service.

+???+ info "Insights"
-Please take a look [here]({{config.site_url}}insights/cognigy-insights/) to learn more about Ingights .
+    Please refer to [**Insights**]({{config.site_url}}insights/cognigy-insights/) for more information.

 ### Logout
 This options lets the user logout of the user interface.
+Below it, you can also see the version of the product you are currently using.